The change ID kpqxywon stays the same even if you:

 jjjcritiquenew"JWT""Re-review requested after fixes"--reviewer@alice

-5. Submit
+5. Submit and Approve

 Terminal window

-Unified Gate to Acceptance
+Unified Gate to Approval

 jjj uses a unified critique model where all feedback — including review requests — are critiques: